THE STORY BEHIND VOICES

 In 2020, in commemoration of the 75th Anniversary of the Hiroshima and Nagasaki Atomic Bombings, four interfaith/intercultural organizations – Voices, the Parliament of the World Religions, Religions for Peace, United Religions Initiative and Charter for Compassion -- came together to issue a joint statement; The Hiroshima/Nagasaki Accord.
 This group also sponsored and produced a powerful film; The Bomb: Yesterday, Today and Tomorrow which features former Soviet Union President Mikhail Gorbachev, and former US Secretary of State George Shultz sharing their personal statements and reflections on the historic Summit Meeting at Reykjavik, Iceland.
 The film also includes numerous world figures who have played a major part over many decades in the cause of nuclear disarmament.

-As an intergenerational community, young members of Voices are full participants and leaders in our work.
-Young Voices for a World Free of Nuclear Weapons has developed curriculum geared for several age groups (8 and below, 9 -15, and adult), and is beginning to build relationships with other youth initiatives working in nuclear disarmament, climate change and peace building.
-This group hosts regular Facebook live/Zoom events moderated by Kehkashan Basu, our Young Voices Team Lead and President-Founder of Green Hope Foundation.
-It also hosts Fireside Chats with leaders in the field, hosted by Haneen Khalid.
+As an intergenerational community, young members of Voices are full participants and leaders in our initiative.
+They are working to build relationships with other youth groups working in nuclear disarmament, climate change, and peace building.
+This group promotes and hosts Facebook live/Zoom events, most of which are moderated by Kehkashan Basu, our Young Voices Team Lead, the winner of the Voices Youth Award (2020), and President-Founder of Green Hope Foundation.
+Young Voices Member Haneen Khalid hosted a Fireside Chat series which can be found on our YouTube Channel HERE.

 Voices Members have: